alloncm/MagenBoy/docs/Libretro.md

 ## How to build

-The command is `cargo make libretro`, which you'll need to have `cargo-make` to run (as the readme tells).
+You'll need to have `cargo-make` installed to run (as the readme instruct).

-This command will build both the native desktop target and the `aarch64-linux-android` target and output a `.info` file along with a dynamic library at the same directory.
+- Desktop (current installed toolchain) - `cargo make libretro_desktop`
+- Android (`aarch64-linux-android`) - `cargo make libretro_android`

     In order to build android you'll also need to install the android SDK and enable the NDK package.

-Make sure to have an environment variable named `ANDROID_NDK_HOME` and set to the NDK install path, for example - `export ANDROID_NDK_HOME=/home/alloncm/Android/Sdk/ndk`.
+    Make sure to create an environment variable named `ANDROID_NDK_HOME` and set to the NDK install path, for example - `export ANDROID_NDK_HOME=/home/alloncm/Android/Sdk/ndk`.

+Those commands will build the native desktop target and the `aarch64-linux-android` target and output a `.info` file along with a dynamic library at the same directory.

 ## How to install

-I'll explain how to install on RetroArch, if you are using another frontend - good luck!
+Those instruction are to install on RetroArch, if you are using another frontend - good luck!

 First of course youll need to download RetroArch for your platform.